SpektraSystems/MCW-IoT-and-the-Smart-City/Whiteboard design session/WDS trainer guide - IoT and the Smart City.md

 4. Store the bus telemetry data locally when offline and send when internet connectivity is available.

-5. Send regular location updates of city buses that can be used to display on a map, update bus routes, and track traffic conditions.
+5. Send regular location updates of city buses that can be used to display on a map and update bus route status.

-6. Use the traffic information from the buses to help inform the timing of traffic lights.

-7. Install IoT devices on traffic lights for maintenance purposes.
+6. Install IoT devices on traffic lights for maintenance purposes.

-8. Easily combine all of the time series data in a single pane of view, with advanced querying and filtering options, and that can automatically handle schema changes of incoming telemetry and new device types as they are added.
+7. Easily combine all of the time series data in a single pane of view, with advanced querying and filtering options, and that can automatically handle schema changes of incoming telemetry and new device types as they are added.

-9. Have a web portal to view the buses and traffic lights on a map, manage device provisioning, alert rules, reference data, and control messages.
+8. Have a web portal to view the buses and traffic lights on a map, manage device provisioning, alert rules, reference data, and control messages.

 ### Customer objections